pat-schmitt/goodbye_glaciers/_i18n/en/preserve.md

 </div>

-Giant blankets or artificial snow may slow down ice losses of individual glaciers, but these approaches are extremely cost and labour-expensive, and would only be feasible on a few selected glaciers.
-The funds would be better spent on addressing the root cause: greenhouse gas emissions.
-In addition, these geoengineering options also impact the local environment through e.g. plastic degradation for the tarps or necessary artificial water reservoirs and change the landscape enormously.
+Giant blankets or technical snow may slow down ice losses, but these approaches are cost and labour-expensive, and are only feasable on small scales.
+The only option to save entire glaciers is addressing the root cause of their melting: greenhouse gas emissions.
+In addition, geoengineering options also impact the local environment through e.g. plastic degradation for the tarps or necessary artificial water reservoirs.

 **Reducing greenhouse gas emissions is the most effective way to preserve